biopython/biopython/DEPRECATED.rst

 Release 1.82.
 Instead use function 'gc_fraction'.

 Function get_amino_acids_percent in Bio.SeqUtils.ProteinAnalysis was deprecated
-in Release 1.85.
+in Release 1.85, and removed in Release 1.87.
 Use the amino_acids_percent property instead.

 Bio.PopGen.Async
 ----------------